mojohealy/mojohealy/content/authors/admin/_index.md

 name: Michael Healy

 # Username (this should match the folder name)
-authors:
+authors: admin
 - admin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Educator and Researcher,Careers and Employability Learning
+role: Educator and Researcher, Careers and Employability Learning

 # Organizations/Affiliations
 organizations: